simov/grant/README.md

 #### Error

-In case of an error, the `error` key will be populated with the raw error data
+In case of an error, the `error` key will be populated with the raw error data:

 ```js
 {